levlari/django-blog-app/README.rst

     EMAIL_HOST_USER = 'email@example.com'
     EMAIL_HOST_PASSWORD = "password"
     DEFAULT_FROM_EMAIL = EMAIL_HOST_USER

+9. Run ``python manage.py migrate`` to create the necessary tables for the blog models.

 10. The required bootstrap and jquery files are included in the static/blog directory.